mikeyguap/Microbial_Super_Team/README.md

 Author et al. 2019 sequences we downloaded from ...

-Our files were in fastqz
+Our files were in fastqgz

-We installed X programs with a conda environment
+We installed qiime2 programs with a conda environment

 We ran our analysis on a laptop...